rackerlabs/support-how-to/content/exchange/create-a-signature-in-outlook.md

 3. Within the **Message** menu, select **Signature**.

-4. Select the email address you want to assign a default signature to.
+4. Select the email address you want to assign to a default signature.

 5. Expand the **New messages** drop-down box and select your default signature.